naorlivne/parse_it/README.md

 ```

-By default all configuration files will be assumed to be in the workdir but that too can be easily changed:
+By default all configuration files will be assumed to be in the workdir or any (recursive) subfolder but that too can be easily changed:

 ```python
 # Load parse_it